 Key Takeaways: Host Your Own Virtual Event

-Virtual events will continue to become more prevalent as technology continues to push forward.
-The twenty ideas listed above will help you host an amazing get-together your attendees will love.
+Virtual events will continue to become more prevalent in 2020 as organizations reconcile with the impact of COVID-19 on events.
+Fortunately, the twenty ideas listed above will help you host an amazing virtual get-together your attendees will love.
 Here are the main takeaways:

 - The best virtual events mirror in-person ones in many ways.
 Do your best to provide networking opportunities for attendees, get great speakers, secure an event host, and personalize the attendee experience.

 - Make sure each of your sessions are recorded.
-Then use the recordings to better market your company.
-Or you could decide to sell access to them instead and boost profits.
+Then sell access to the recordings to boost profits or use them to better market your company.
+It's up to you.

 - You don't need to plan, market, and host your virtual event all by yourself.
-Look for a company to partner with and share the workload.
+Look for a company to partner with and split the workload with them.
 At the very least, secure event sponsors to help out financially and lend your gathering credibility.

-- Plan your virtual event way ahead of time and know the tools, marketing strategy, speakers, and ticket type you'll need to make your online get-together a success.
+- Plan your virtual event as far in advance as you can and know the tools, marketing strategy, and ticket type you'll need to make your online get-together a success.